NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Tristan Wirfs, OT, Iowa

-The Cardinals certainly seen Wirfs’ domination on the Mix.
+The Cardinals absolutely seen Wirfs’ domination on the Mix.
 They re-signed left deal with D.J.
-Humphries however will nonetheless be centered on bettering go safety for Kyler Murray and higher opening holes for (seemingly) Kenyan Drake.
-Wirfs has the athleticism at 6-5, 320 kilos to carry down the left aspect for a very long time.
-He combines his pass-blocking abilities with energy and physicality within the working recreation.
+Humphries however will nonetheless be centered on enhancing move safety for Kyler Murray and higher opening holes for (doubtless) Kenyan Drake.
+Wirfs has the athleticism at 6-5, 320 kilos to carry down the left facet for a very long time.
+He combines his pass-blocking abilities with energy and physicality within the working sport.

 9. Jacksonville Jaguars (6-10)